aketza-ayo/java8-ocp-study-notes/#7 - Concurrency.md

 This exam creates a LinkedBlockingDeque and assigns it to a BlockingDeque rederence.
 Since BlockingDeque extends Queue, deque and BlockingQueue, all of the previously defined queue methods are available for use.

 ## Understanding SkipList Collections
+The SkipList classes, ConcurrentSkipListSet and ConcurrentSkipListMap, are concurrent versions of their sorted counterparts, TreeSet and TreeMap respectively.
+They maintein their elements or keys in the natural ordering of their elements.
+When you see SkipList or SkipSet on the exam, just think "sorted" concurrent collections and the rest should follow naturally.
+Like other queue examples, it is recommeded that you assign these objects to interface references, such as SortedMap or NavigableSet.
+In this manner, using them is the same as the code that you worked with in Chapter 3.

 ## Understanding CopyOnWrite Collections
 ## Obtain Synchronized Collections